 What’s the Lingual Frenulum?

-Dr. Kemper is experienced in Pediatric Oral Surgery and treats tongue-ties and lip-ties on a regular basis using a Frenectomy or tongue clip.
+Dr. Kemper is experienced in Pediatric Oral Surgery in Louisville, KY, and treats tongue-ties and lip-ties on a regular basis using a Frenectomy or tongue clip.

 FAQs About Pediatric Oral Surgery